Ayolland/borksy/about/about.md

-Borksy v 2.4
+Borksy v 3.0

 Borksy is a hacking tool to be used in conjunction with [Bitsy Game Maker](https://ledoux.itch.io/bitsy)!
 Use it to customize your games and add hacks without needing a web server or any manual cut-and-paste work.

 Borksy currently uses Bitsy 4.8 to create files.

-If you're not familiar with how Bitsy can be extended, check out [Sean's great collection of Bitsy hacks](https://github.com/seleb/bitsy-hacks/).
+If you're not sure how to use this tool, check out the 'How To Use Borksy' section.
+If you're not familiar with how Bitsy can be extended, explore [Sean's great collection of Bitsy hacks](https://github.com/seleb/bitsy-hacks/).

 **NOTE TO BORKSY USERS:** Future Bitsy versions will change how bitsy renders text and use a new font size.
 Once that happens, the current custom font tool will be deprecated until a new custom font tool can be built.
 The current fonts will not be compatible, so if you have a project that plans to use those fonts, use them before they disappear.

-What's new in 2.4:
+What's new in 3.0:
-* 🎶Bitsymuse Hack added🎶!
-* Multi-Sprite Avatar added!
-* Added link to Overworld Witchery in 'Other Tools'
-* Hacks updated to current versions.
-* Bitsy variables are exposed in JS as global variable *bitsyVariableMap*.
+* Hacks are now retrieved from Github, with local backups.
+* Added the 'How To Use Borksy' section.

 Other Borksy Features:
 * Preloaded Hacks Menu